amazon-ion/ion-schema/docs/isl-2-0/spec.md

 ```
 " %}

-### Variably-Occurring Type References
+### Variably-Occurring Type Arguments

-Some constraints allow a quantity to be specified along with a type reference.
+Some constraints allow a quantity to be specified along with a type argument.
 The quantity is given by the `occurs` field, and the field value can be one of `optional`, `required`, a non-negative integer, or an integer range.

-{% include grammar-element.md productions="variably_occurring_type_reference,occurs" %}
+{% include grammar-element.md productions="variably_occurring_type_argument,occurs" %}

 While it is valid for a constraint to be repeated, `occurs` is not a constraint and may not appear more than once in any type definition.
 The field `occurs` is never allowed in a `NAMED_TYPE_DEFINITION`.

 The `occurs` field is optional.
-Each constraint that accepts a variably-occurring type reference specifies what the default `occurs` value is for that constraint.
+Each constraint that accepts a variably-occurring type argument specifies what the default `occurs` value is for that constraint.

-It is permitted to use a nullable type reference wherever a variably-occurring type reference is accepted.
+It is permitted to use a nullable type argument wherever a variably-occurring type argument is accepted.
-However, the `$null_or` annotation may not be applied to any variably-occurring type with an explicit `occurs` field.
+However, the `$null_or` annotation may not be applied to any variably-occurring type argument with an explicit `occurs` field.

 {% include example.md title="Correct ways to construct a variably-occurring, nullable type" markdown='
 ```ion